Postgraduate Program in Pediatric Dentistry

 The program accepts foreign trained dentists.
 Each applicant must submit their TOEFL stcores through the PASS

-The residents participate in community events which include but are not limited to: Special Olympics Special Smiles, Medical Mission at Home, and Health Science Outreach Program Yes (H.O.P.E.
-Yes) and the HSC Pediatric Center’s Summer Health Fair.
-Service is a core value of the University and the Program and the residents provide the much needed service to the underserved and uninsured of the local communities.
+Residents participate in numerous community events to include but are not limited to: Special Olympics Special Smiles, Give Kids A Smile, and Health Science Outreach Program Yes (H.O.P.E.
+Yes) in addition to multiple oral health screenings and community education events throughout the Washington Metropolitan areas to provide much needed service to the underserved and uninsured.
 Participation in organized dentistry is emphasized in the program along with service in the local and global communities.

 The program's goals include: